2020 Accessible Learning Conference Planning Committee

 Assistant Director of Academic Technology, College of Arts & Letters

 Kate Sonka is the Assistant Director of Academic Technology at the College of Arts & Letters and the Executive Director of Teach Access.
 She holds an M.Ed. in Bilingual/Bicultural Education and a TESOL certificate from DePaul University.
-Her areas of scholarly interest include accessibility as pedagogy, second language acquisition and the role of language in identity development, and how technology and experiential learning intersect through both accessibility and study abroad/away programs.
+Her areas of scholarly interest include accessibility as pedagogy and how technology and experiential learning intersect through both accessibility and study abroad/away programs.
 She has taught a variety of courses including first year writing for non-native English speakers, a study away to explore the creative industries in Los Angeles, a study away examining the accessibility practices of large Silicon Valley tech companies, and a course on language acquisition as part of a study abroad to Chengdu, China.
-She is the founder and director of the Accessible Learning Conference at Michigan State University.
+She is the founder and co-chair of the Accessible Learning Conference at Michigan State University.

-Mika Byar is an undergraduate student studying Experience Architecture at Michigan State University.
-He has Interned at the College of Arts & Letters within the educational technology department for the past 6 months with a focus on accessibility and multidisciplinary design.
-He is involved in many student organizations on campus including Design for America as a project team lead, WDBM 88.9FM as a live DJ, and Experience Architecture club as a member.
-Outside of MSU, he also volunteers at the Sierra Club Michigan Chapter as an assistant webmaster.
-Upon graduation, Mika hopes to find a career within the disciplines of product, UX, or UI design.
+Mika Byar is an undergraduate senior studying Experience Architecture at Michigan State University.
+This Summer he worked at a digital design agency as a UX Design intern.
+He has been an Accessible Design intern for the College of Arts & Letters within the educational technology department for nearly 1.5 years, and recently joined the Broad Business School as well.
+He is involved in many student organizations on campus including Design for America as the Director of Design Education, WDBM 88.9FM as a live DJ, and Experience Architecture club as a member.
+Upon graduation, Mika hopes to find a career within the field of digital product design.

 College of Education